wso2/docs-choreo-dev/README.md

     ```
 This script will check spellings and incorrect links.

-Incorrect Spellings will be highlighted in red.
-You can take one of the resolution paths:
+Incorrect spellings will be highlighted in red.
+You can take one of the following resolution paths:
 - You can choose the correct suggested spelling.
 - "Ignore" will ignore that word and not ask about it again in the current run.
 If you re-run the command again though, it will appear.
 - "Add to file ignores" will ignore the word in this file only.